rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

     [Rackspace API](http://api.emailsrvr.com)
 -   **8732** - Open for connections from other domain controllers to the Directory Sync server.
 Not used for any connections outside your network.
-This port is used by domain controller password hooks.
+This port is used by the domain controller password hooks.
--   **8080** - Only used locally on Directory Sync service machine for web browser.
+-   **8080** - This port is only used locally on the Directory Sync service machine for web browser.
 You may block this port for any external connections.

 #### Network encryption

-Communications between Directory Sync and Rackspace is secured through HTTPS.
-Communications between the Active Directory password hook and Directory Sync is secured with Microsoft WCF Transport Security which uses Windows Authentication and encryption.
+Communications between Directory Sync and Rackspace are secured through HTTPS.
+Communications between the Active Directory password hook and Directory Sync are secured with Microsoft WCF Transport Security which uses Windows Authentication and encryption.

 ### Synchronized user attributes

-Directory Sync will synchronize the following user attributes with Exchange and Rackspace Email mailboxes.
-Some attributes differ between Rackspace and Exchange mailboxes.
+Directory Sync will synchronize the following user attributes with Hosted Exchange and Rackspace Email mailboxes.
+Some attributes differ between Rackspace Email and Exchange mailboxes.

 List Format: Email Attribute: ADSI property (limitations)